matt-FFFFFF/Logicore-ES/docs/Deploy/deploy-new-policy-assignment.md

 # Deploy Policy assignment

 This article will explain how to deploy Policy assignments for `platform` and `landing zones` in your Azure environments that has been discovery in the [previous article](discover-environment.md).
-The following approach will deploy Policy assigment and deploy the target state defined in the policy.
+The following approach will deploy Policy assignment and deploy the target state defined in the policy.

 ## Deployment artifact overview

 It is important, that you are familiar with the AzOps folder structure that has been created during the environment discovery and repository initialization.
-To describe the desired state of Platform Subcriptions and Landing Zone we apply changes only in the _managementgroupscope_.parameters.json in the .AzState folder.
+To describe the desired state of Platform Subscriptions and Landing Zone we apply changes only in the _managementgroupscope_.parameters.json in the .AzState folder.
 This is how the folder structure should look like for your environment:

 ```bash
     AzOps